Azure/fleet/docs/troubleshooting/README.md

   ...
 ```

-**ClusterResourcePlacementScheduled** is set to **false** because we want to pick two clusters with label **env:prod** but only one member cluster has the correct label mentioned in **clusterAffinity**.
+The `ClusterResourcePlacementScheduled` condition is set to `false` due to a specific scenario: the goal is to select two clusters with the label `env:prod`, but only one member cluster possesses the correct label as specified in `clusterAffinity`.

-We can also take a look at the **ClusterSchedulingPolicySnapshot** status to figure out why the scheduler could not schedule the resource for the placement policy specified.
+We can also take a look at the `ClusterSchedulingPolicySnapshot` status to figure out why the scheduler could not schedule the resource for the placement policy specified.

-The corresponding **ClusterSchedulingPolicySnapshot's** spec and status gives us even more information why scheduling failed, refer to this [section](#how-to-find--verify-the-latest-clusterschedulingpolicysnapshot-for-a-crp),
+The corresponding `ClusterSchedulingPolicySnapshot` spec and status gives us even more information on why scheduling failed, refer to this [section](#how-to-find--verify-the-latest-clusterschedulingpolicysnapshot-for-a-crp),

+#### Latest ClusterSchedulingPolicySnapshot:
 ```
 apiVersion: placement.kubernetes-fleet.io/v1beta1
 kind: ClusterSchedulingPolicySnapshot